asurati/wip.src/content/post/2023-08-09-cpp-macro-replacement-page-182-example-3.md

 The expansion of `g` is `f`.
 The CPP now rescans the token `f`.
 The identifier `f` does not match with the name of any active macro, as evident from the `active-macro-stack-#4`.
 Hence, this token for the identifier `f` is allowed replacement.
-But the `rest` here is empty.
-The CPP moves out of the boundaries of the replacement-list of the macro `g`.
-The entry on the `active-macro-stack-#4` for the macro is popped off; the stack is now empty.
+The identifier `f` matches with the name of a function-like macro, but the `rest` here is empty.
+The CPP now moves out of the boundaries of the replacement-list of the macro-invocation `g`.
+The corresponding entry within the `active-macro-stack-#0` is popped off;the stack is now empty.

 ---